These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 Here’s an example of this writing tip in action.

-Let’s say you want to write a direct marketing campaign to sell plumbing services.
+Let’s say you want to write a direct marketing campaign for you yoga studio.

-- This writing matters because it will make people call the company to book plumbing services
+- This writing matters because it will make people call the company to book a yoga lesson

 - This direct marketing campaign must show the phone number, the company name, and tell people that they can save money on their bills.

-- This piece will benefit the reader by making them aware of a potential problem with their home (e.g. that bad plumbing could be causing them to lose money on their bills).
+- This piece will benefit the reader by making them aware of a potential problem (e.g. that they are practising yoga incorrectly).

-- This piece of writing is different to everything else because it makes plumbing look funny.
+- This piece of writing is different to everything else because it makes yoga look more fun / more spiritual etc.

 - This writing will achieve its aim by being: funny, concise, showing the vital information very clearly, and having a design that immediately draws attention.

 Different types of writing create different responsibilities for the writer.
-That’s one thing I’ve definitely learned as a Hamilton writer for hire.
+That’s one thing I’ve definitely learned as a yog content writer for hire.

 It’s your job to know what these responsibilities are.

-For me as a Hamilton freelance writer for hire, my main responsibility is to you, the client.
+For me as a yoga freelance writer for hire, my main responsibility is to you, the client.

 If you’re writing articles yourself (not hiring a professional writer to do it), then you will still have certain responsibilities.

-- If you’re writing an industry white paper, your responsibility is to write factually and to substantiate your every claim.
+- If you’re writing an industry white paper, your responsibility is to write factually and to substantiate your every claim (e.g. when writing about yoga you can refer to articles on the National Institute of Health and yoga masters like Patanjali)

 - If you’re writing a novel or poetry, your responsibility is to have a meaning to your work and to have the guts to say something heartfelt even if it is risky.